Navajo Rug Appraisal Co.

 We sell a mothproof product in quart and gallon bottles that is very effective against carpet beatles.
 It is safe to apply on Navajo rugs.
 We usually sell it as a powder within the bottle whereby you add water, shake and apply.
 Please call to order.

-Thank you for visiting Oriental Rug Repair Co. online.
+Thank you for visiting Oriental Rug Appraisal Co. online.

 Copyright © 1997-2016, All Rights Reserved.